finos/rune-dsl/documentation/documentation.rst

 -------------------
 Purpose
 """""""
-The namespace syntax allows model artefacts in a data model to be organised into groups of namespaces.
-A namespace is an abstract container created to hold a logical grouping of model artefacts.
+The namespace syntax allows model artifacts in a data model to be organised into groups of namespaces.
+A namespace is an abstract container created to hold a logical grouping of model artifacts.
 The approach is designed to make it easier for users to understand the model structure and adopt selected components.
 It also aids the development cycle by insulating groups of components from model restructuring that may occur.
-Model artefacts are organised into a directory structure that follows the namespaces’ Group and Artefact structure (a.k.a.
+Model artifacts are organised into a directory structure that follows the namespaces’ Group and Artifact structure (a.k.a.
 “GAV coordinates”).
 This directory structure is exposed in the model editor.

 Namespaces are organised into a hierarchy, with layers going from in to out.
 The hierarchy contains an intrinsic inheritance structure where each layer has access to (“imports”) the layer outside, and is designed to be usable without any of its inner layers.
 Layers can contain several namespaces (“siblings”), which can also refer to each other.